 There’s no better way to show the benefit of including SEO in your website redesign than the results of a real-world project.

 This is a small business (10 pages) website we worked on for one of our agency clients.
 The agency's client had complained about their site not showing up in natural search.
-GoogleMyBusiness was keeping them in the local hunt, but the only way you could get to their website was to link through their GMB page.
+GoogleMyBusiness was keeping them in the local map listing, but you couldn't find them in natural search listings.
+The only way you could get to their website was to link through their GMB page.

 Step 1 - What do we have here?

 The initial scan showed the entire site had been tagged “No Index”.
+That's like "anti-SEO".
 Google had orders to ignore the site in search, and that’s exactly what they did.
-After the site owner's initial shock (there may have been a hunt for the guilty party), it took about 10 minutes of a developer’s time and a sitemap submission to get them back in the search results pages.
+After the site owner's initial shock (there may have been a hunt for the guilty party), it took about 10 minutes of code work and a sitemap submission to get them back in the search results pages.

 Step 2 - Research and plan for success